pmontrasio/phoenix-demo-app/README.md

 Now you can visit `localhost:4000` from your browser.

 6. Login as an admin with admin@example.com / password or login as a user with user@example.com / password.

+# Deploy on Heroku

+I'm working on it.
+See https://github.com/goshakkk/heroku-buildpack-elixir/issues/13